 Anticipated outcomes of this year’s funded initiative include an increased awareness of SIPES/SIDMA, increased knowledge of social indicators for watershed management by conservation professionals, increased use of SIPES/SIDMA for planning and evaluation of watershed management and the increased use of social data in watershed management efforts.

 Social indicators for NPS management provide information about awareness, attitudes, constraints, capacity, and behaviors that are expected to lead to water quality improvement and protection.
 By measuring these indicators over time, water quality managers can target their project activities and assess whether their projects are accomplishing changes expected to improve and protect water quality.
 Monitoring social indicators, like monitoring environmental indicators, gives us valuable information about how well our management strategies are working.

 Social indicators complement other environmental and administrative indicators to present a complete picture of project effectiveness.
 For assistance in developing this social component of the NPS Evaluation Framework, the regional state agency NPS coordinators have initiated this joint project in cooperation with land grant universities throughout the region.

-For a full description including 2011 Initiative Impacts, download the Social Indicators FACT SHEET.
+For a full initiative description including recent impacts, download the Social Indicators 2012-13 Annual Summary.